umbrella-network/babel/README.md

 ### L2Notifier.sol

 This contract is both where you `register` your delivery request and expects to be `notified` when your data is ready.
 An off-chain worker will be needed to fetch the data from [Umbrella's API](https://umbrella-network.readme.io/docs) (block id, key, value and Merkle Proof).
+[Reference](https://github.com/umbrella-network/canvas#apiclientgetproofs) on how to get L2D with Umbrella's Toolbox.

 Example: listen to blocks minted by [Umbrella's Chain Contract](https://umbrella-network.readme.io/docs/umb-token-contracts) and when the desired block height is minted, fetch data and start a delivery from your worker towards L2Notifier.
 Notifier, at it's time, will call the `ExampleContract` (here as the receiver) with the provided data and the proof checked, assuring the data is valid.